h3xp/RickDangerousUpdate/README.md

 - Clean Emulators Config - Sorts your emulators.cfg file, removing duplicate entries.
 - Count of Games: Displays the total game count within gamelist.xml files from selected systems.
 When you count all systems this will also drop a counts.txt file and a games_list.txt file, so you can easily validate against official game counts and view a comprehensive listing of all games.

+### Select Update Notification

+Select Update Notification allows you to set what method is used to notify you of image updates and tool updates
+- False - No notifications of updates or upgrades are displayed
+- Theme - A message is displayed on the system selection screen when image updates or an upgrade to the tool is available
+- Tool - At boot time the update tool can be optionally executed when image updates are available.
+This option should only be set if you have a keyboard attached to your Pi.
+This option includes the behaviour of the Theme notification.

+### Toggle Auto Clean

+Toggle Auto Clean allows you to turn on or off automatic cleaning of your gamelist files after any updates are loaded.

 ## Installation